 Teacher Training Syllabus

-We are excited to be hosting the Fall Teacher training starting May 9th.
+We are excited to be hosting our next Teacher training September 9th- November 21st.
 Even though this moment in history has created uncertainty and discomfort, our goal to take the disadvantages of the time and turn them into opportunities for deeper learning and connection.
 We are restructuring how we’ve taught this training in the past so that we can take advantage of online modalities, not as a way to compensate, but as a way to accelerate and make more potent how we convey the lessons of yoga.
-As of now, around 70 % or more of the training will be held in studio with fully online options available.
 We will be using Zoom, recorded classes, in studio lectures and outside class formats.
 We will have a Facebook group, to facilitate relationship, community and continued discourse.
 It should be an exciting time.
 We are all really excited and honored to be able to lead you through this training.
 Reach out if you have any questions!

 Weekly Schedule and Location*